CallumWalley/nzrse-containers/_episodes/04-build-intro.md

 However, when building a container image you might need to install software using commands that require admin rights, *e.g.* `apt get` in Ubuntu/Debian or `yum` in Centos.
 To achieve this, you need to run `sudo singularity build`, implying that you need to carry out your build in a machine where you DO have admin rights.

+> ## ERNZ20 attendees and those running on a HPC system:
+> You won't be able to elevate privileges using sudo, as such we will be mainly focusing on the use of remote build services.
+{: .callout}

 ### Building a basic container